 The Department for International Development (DFID)

-- Department for International Development (DFID) partners with and provides funds to politically active international NGOs including Norwegian Refugee Council, Medical Aid for Palestinians, and Islamic Relief Worldwide (IRW).
+- The Department for International Development partners with and provides funds to politically active international NGOs including Norwegian Refugee Council and Ma’an News Agency (MNA) / Ma’an Network.

-- DFID is currently funding eight active projects in the West Bank and Gaza, with a total budget of over £51.6 million (2017-2018).
-Five of these projects are NGO related.
+- DFID is funding seven active projects in the West Bank and Gaza for 2018-2019, with a total budget of £60 million.

 - Information on projects funded by the DFID is available in a projects database.
 However, local NGO recipients and third-party recipients of UK funds via international organizations do not appear on the website.

-- On June 10, 2017, Minister of State, Foreign and Commonwealth Office and Department of International Development Alistair Burt announced the allocation of £3 million over three years (2017-2020) to fund a co-existence or “people-to-people” programme.
-According to the DFID, the project, called “Partnerships for Peace,” will be implemented by an NGO, Search for Common Ground (SFCG).
+- On June 10, 2017, Minister of State, Foreign and Commonwealth Office and Department of International Development Alistair Burt announced the allocation of £3 million over three years (2017-2020) to fund a co-existence or “people-to-people” programs.
+According to DFID, the project, called “Partnerships for Peace,” is implemented by an NGO, Search for Common Ground (SFCG).

 DFID Projects in Israel, Gaza, and the West Bank:

 |Supporting Palestinian refugees across the Middle East – in Gaza, the West Bank, Jordan, Lebanon, and Syria [GB-1-204546]||£167,499,999 (2016-2021)||Multiple UN agencies, predominantly UNRWA||Details of third party NGO recipients and amounts are not listed|